-One the biggest regrets of my life is that I never sat down with my Mother and told her that I’m gay.
-I chose, instead, the easy option of writing to her and telling her that her oldest son was a homosexual.
+One of the biggest regrets of my life is that I never sat down with my Mother and told her that I’m gay.
+I chose, instead, the easy option of writing to her and telling her that I was a homosexual.

 Facing Mum for the first time, after writing that letter, I was very nervous as I travelled to where she lived.
 I hesitated several times before walking up to the front door, ringing the doorbell, and announcing my arrival.
 What a shock I got when she came towards me with open arms and, as she gave me one of her wonderful hugs, hearing her whisper the words “I always knew you were gay, I don’t know why it took you so long to tell me.”

 Not all my family were like mum, though.
 Some told me they were having difficulty in accepting what I was because it wasn’t the sort of thing that happened to men in the area we came from.
 Hurtful words, but I already knew that the best thing I could do was to keep away from those who were upset by the life I was given, and allow them to live their lives as they wanted.

 Over the years, I regained contact with some of those family members and, thankfully, have the changing face of society to thank for bringing us back together.

 The fact that, in the past, there had been a few other men in the family who had never married, never seemed to raise any suspicions that the family had gay people as a part of it.
 It may have been talked about, but never while I was in the room.